pretix/pretix-docs/docs/topics/scan.md

 ### Offline scanning

 The default scanning behavior of pretixSCAN requires a reliable network connection.
-Every code scanned is compared with the selected check-in list that is stored on the pretix server.
+Every code scanned is compared against the selected check-in list that is stored on the pretix server.
-If you are using pretixSCAN in a setting with an unreliable network connection or no connection at all, you may run into error messages while attempting to scan a code or search for attendee data.
+If you are using pretixSCAN in an environment with an unreliable network connection or no connection at all, you may run into error messages while attempting to scan a code or search for attendee data.
 The solution for this problem is pretixSCAN's offline mode.

-In offline mode, the app will verify data with its internal database instead of the database on the server.
+In offline mode, the app will verify data against its internal database instead of the database on the server.
 It will still occasionally attempt to synchronize its own internal data with the server.
-You can scan codes and search for attendee data without encountering errors despite the missing connection.
+You can scan codes and search for attendee data without encountering errors despite the lack of a network connection.

 Installing the app, connecting it to the backend and synchronizing data between the device and the server at least once still requires a working connection to the internet.
 Do these steps ahead of time in a setting where you do have a reliable connection if you are planning to use pretixSCAN in offline mode.

 !!!
 Warning
-    If you are using offline scanning with more than one device, then a single ticket can potentially be used for entry twice if it is scanned at two different devices within a short timeframe.
+    If you are using offline scanning with more than one device, then a single ticket can potentially be used for entry more than once.
+    As soon as the device that has scanned the ticket performs a successful synchronization, and then the other devices also perform a successful synchronization, the ticket will be recognized as "Ticket already used".

 If you want to enable offline mode, open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner and then tap :btn:Settings:.
 Then check the box next to "Offline scanning".